uktrade/icms/README.md

     so run `aws configure`, the values don't really matter but aws cli won't run without a configuration file created.

-  - The S3 bucket is named `icms.dev` on the localstack S3 instance.
+  - The S3 bucket is named `icms.local` on the localstack S3 instance.
 The
     localstack UI can be found on http://localhost:8081 and used to verify that the S3 bucket is created.